bahrus/custom-enhancements/README.md

 One way to do this is if the platform adds an event that can be subscribed to for elements:  Elements currently have a built-in property, "isConnected".
 It would be great if the elements also emitted a standard event when the element becomes [connected and (possibly another)](https://github.com/whatwg/dom/issues/533) [event](https://twitter.com/jaffathecake/status/1521023821003767808) or [signal](https://github.com/whatwg/dom/issues/1296) when it becomes disconnected.

-Another way would be to add support for "connectedCallback/disconnectedCallback" to the ElementEnhancement interface -- that would explicitly be called when the *enhancedElement* connects / disconnects, not when the enhancement attaches to the enhancements property gateway (if applicable).
+Another way would be to add support for "connectedCallback/disconnectedCallback" to the ElementEnhancement mixin interface -- that would explicitly be called when the *enhancedElement* connects / disconnects, not when the enhancement attaches to the enhancements property gateway (if applicable).

 ## How to programmatically dispose of an enhancement